Serves Adams, Brown and Pike counties

 (217) 523-9201 ext.
 329, 317

 Professional Counseling Solutions provides individual, premarital, marital, and family therapy from a systemic perspective.
 Our services are focused on helping our clients cope with life's challenges in order to return to their optimum level of functioning prior to treatment.
-Services are based on a sliding fee scale and clients are not refused due to their inability to pay.
+Services are based on a sliding fee scale, and clients are not refused because of their inability to pay.
 School Counseling is also available in the parochial school system.

 MedAssist Program has two main components.
-The traditional program assists individuals to leverage long-term prescription medications, by accessing pharmaceutical companies' assistance programs.
+The traditional program assists individuals in leveraging long-term prescription medications by accessing pharmaceutical companies' assistance programs.
 Our trained Advocates network with the patient's physician and the pharmaceutical company to ensure the patient receives their medications.
 The target population of the MedAssist program is those who have no or limited prescription drug coverage.
 The 2nd component offers additional assistance to help with immediate medication costs/co-pays, depending on the situation.
 The goal of the program is to sustain or enhance the quality of life of our clients.

-Mobile Food Pantry: Through the hunger relief effort, our refrigerated Mobile Food Pantry truck delivers a food to pre-registered individuals and families in rural communities throughout our services areas.
+Mobile Food Pantry: Through the hunger relief effort, our refrigerated Mobile Food Pantry truck delivers food to pre-registered individuals and families in rural communities throughout our service areas.